Central Gabon, 2018

 And then in the summer of 2017 I saw Mogens Trolle’s wonderful Mandrill photos and asked him to send me a trip report.
 Gabon – it seems – was back in the game.
 I immediately began planning a trip and very quickly had a group of top notch mammalwatchers signed up.

 Like Mogens I organised this trip with Guillermo Casasnovas at Middle Africa.
 Guillermo, a Spaniard based in Cameroon, knows the country – and how to get stuff done there – very well.
+Middle Africa generally work with tour operators, rather than individuals (though I was granted special priviledges because of mammalwatching.com).
 I think it is fair to say that he isn’t an expert in the wildlife, beyond the well-known mammals.
 And so designing a mammalwatching itinerary around our hit list of mostly obscure species involved a fair amount of guesswork.
 The good news is that almost 80% of the country’s two million people live in cities.
 And so much of Gabon’s 270,000 square kilometres is undeveloped and home to a lot of wildlife.
 It has enormous potential for ecotourism which is an idea the government seems to have embraced.
 But there seem rather few sites that can realistically be accessed in a short time.
 I focused on places where I thought we’d have a chance to see a broad variety of species, and would also have the freedom to look for things at night.
 Such freedom is not always possible, especially I believe in some of the more popular tourist destinations.

-The other local guide we used was Ghislain who works at Mikongo forest (I don’t have his contact details but Vianet does).
+The other local guide we used was Ghislain Ngonga Ndjibadi, who works for the Association des Eco-Guides Mikongo’Vision in Mikongo Forest.
 He was also very good.
 Quiet, enthusiastic and patient, with brilliant eyes and an almost supernatural (and I might add super annoying) ability to always find exactly the right spot to see things before I did.
 As a result he saw several animals that no one else managed to get on to.

 The trip was priced as full board other than at Lope where we paid for our own meals.
 Beer and tips of course were extra.
 Everyone ran out of money by the end go the trip: so you might want to budget an extra 50 euros a day for food and drink if it isn’t provided.